Housing and Residence Life

 Athletics and Intramurals

 Daemen Athletics is a NCAA Division II member of the East Coast Conference.
-Daemen Athletics sponsors 17 teams including: men’s and women’s teams in basketball, soccer, tennis, cross country, track & field, and volleyball, men’s golf, women’s bowling, and women’s triathlon.
+Daemen Athletics sponsors 17 teams including: men’s and women’s basketball, soccer, tennis, cross country, track & field, and volleyball, men’s golf, women’s bowling, and women’s triathlon.
 Daemen Athletics also oversees recreational intramural and club sports.
 As the Buffalo-Niagara Region’s only NCAA Division II athletics program, Daemen Athletics is committed to building championship-caliber intercollegiate athletic teams and providing first-rate recreation and intramural programs for all Daemen students, faculty, and staff.
 More information can be found on the Daemen Athletics web site https://wildcats.daemen.edu/

 Area Social Activities and Recreation